Basic Class Info

 How do I officially accept my seat in the class?

-Once you have received the acceptance email, you must complete the Student Participation Agreement, upload your supervisor letter of agreement to the Student Participation Agreement, and complete the class participation fee.
+Once you have received the acceptance email, you must complete the Student Participation Agreement, upload your supervisor letter of agreement to the Student Participation Agreement form, and pay the class participation fee according to the deadline stipulated by YLC.

 What if I do not have a supervisor to upload a letter of agreement?